 - 5.01 All Ontarians share the same basic values and priorities: we want a healthy, prosperous, and sustainable society and economy in which everyone has a fair chance to participate.
 Most Ontarians also believe the government has a critical role to play in achieving these ends. - 5.02 While we all agree that making efficient and effective use of public resources is important, a fixation on cutting spending and reducing taxation is short-sighted and counterproductive.
-By investing in services like publicly funded education and child care, combatting poverty and respecting workers' rights, and taking a balanced approach to deficit reduction, the government can work toward its goal of balancing the budget while still responding to the needs of Ontarians.
-A government for the people should keep all citizens in mind and focus on moving the province forward, not backward.
+By investing in services like publicly funded education and child care, combatting poverty and respecting workers' rights, and taking a balanced approach to deficit reduction, the government can properly respond to the needs of Ontarians. - 5.03 Catholic teachers are encouraged that the government has reconsidered some of its policy proposals in response to outcry from the public.
+We believe that despite the turmoil that has been created over the past 18 months, there is still time for the government to rethink its overarching agenda and methods of operation.
+There is still time to abandon the reckless cuts, engage in real consultation and dialogue with Ontarians before making major policy decisions, and help build a province that works for everyone.
+We strongly urge the government to seize this opportunity.